PavlopoulosLab/OnTheFly/README.md

 - Operating System: Linux (any distribution), Windows with WSL (Windows Subsystem for Linux) or another Unix-like compatibility layer (e.g. Cygwin)
 - [R](https://www.r-project.org/) version >= 3.6.1
 - [R-studio](https://www.rstudio.com/)  | **Note:** If **not** installed, the **shiny-server** R package is required for deployment
+- [poppler](https://poppler.freedesktop.org/) (specifically, the poppler-utils and poppler-data packages)
 - [pdf2htmlEX](https://pdf2htmlex.github.io/pdf2htmlEX/)
 - [LibreOffice](https://www.libreoffice.org/get-help/install-howto/linux/) and the [unoconv](https://github.com/unoconv/unoconv) utility
 - [Tesseract](https://github.com/tesseract-ocr/tesseract) (OCR scanning), the associated english and math training data ([tessdata](https://github.com/tesseract-ocr/tessdata) or [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast)) and the [OCRMyPDF](https://ocrmypdf.readthedocs.io/en/latest/) wrapper
 - [ImageMagick](https://imagemagick.org/index.php) and [Ghostscript](https://www.ghostscript.com/)
 - [curl](https://curl.se/), [libcurl](https://curl.se/libcurl/) and [libcurl4-openssl-dev](https://pkgs.org/download/libcurl4-openssl-dev) (required for the installation of the curl library in R)

-**Note:** Almost all of the above can be installed through your Linux distribution's  package manager (apt, zypper etc).
-An installation bash script ("install_dependencies.sh") is offered to automate setup in Debian and Debian-based (Ubuntu, Mint, etc) distributions.
+**Note: 1** Almost all of the above can be installed through your Linux distribution's  package manager (apt, zypper etc).  **An installation bash script ("install_dependencies.sh") is offered to automate setup in Debian and Debian-based (Ubuntu, Mint, etc) distributions**.
 In Windows, users need to either install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [set-up a Linux distribution](https://www.microsoft.com/en-us/search/shop/apps?q=Linux) or use a compatibility layer like [Cygwin](https://www.cygwin.com/).
 However, Cygwin users will need to manually compile all the required packages by source.

+**Note: 2** If you perform a **manual** installation of these packages, make sure **you install pdf2htmlEX last**.
+This is because pdf2htmlEX depends on a number of pre-requisites (namely, poppler and a number of libraries for images that are automatically installed alongside ImageMagick and Ghostscript) to achieve full compatibility with all potential PDF encodings that exist.

 ### List of required R libraries
 - Shiny